Coaches & Athletes

 Reilly finished his college career at Oklahoma State University, where he was named Phillips 66 Big XII Conference Pitcher of the Week, and Honorable Mention All-Big XII Conference in 2002.
 After completing his year at Oklahoma State, he signed professionally and played four years of professional baseball, two in the Baltimore Orioles organization and two in the Frontier League.

 Reilly returned to Oklahoma State University to graduate with a degree in Business Administration in May of 2005.
-Reilly is married to his wife, Megan.
+Chris and his wife, Megan, are proud parents two daughters.